christianmlong/personal/blog/content/twisted_on_windows_part2.md

 [More information](http://weblogs.asp.net/dixin/understanding-the-internet-file-blocking-and-unblocking) about unblocking files in Windows.

-#### More about NSSM
+#### NSSM command line

-We will use the NSSM command line tools to configure the new service.
+We will use the NSSM [command line tools](https://nssm.cc/commands) to configure the new service.
 The NSSM commands look like this:

     nssm [nssm command] [service name] [arguments]

+#### Create the Windows service

 The following commands assume that you have created a virtualenv called "Example", as described in [Part 1]({filename}/twisted_on_windows.md).
 Change these commands as needed to match the name of your service and your virtualenv.
 You have to quote paths if they contain spaces.

-#### Create the Windows service

 Start a new admin command prompt (Win-x then a):